+Water is our lifeline.
+Sadly, the earth’s water resources are depleting with each passing year.
+Due to the rising population, industrialization, and excessive consumption of water to suit our ever-expanding modern lifestyle, the dearth of water is a rising concern all over the world.
 Water is a resource often taken for granted, at least until the shortages hit home.
-And with the groundwater level dipping year after year, the scarcity is sure to hit hard in the future.
+And with rising global warming and the groundwater level dipping year after year, the scarcity is sure to hit hard in the future.

-Fortunately, with rainwater harvesting systems, you can now utilise the rainwater to cater to your daily water needs and become a water wise warrior.
+Rainwater harvesting is an excellent way to conserve water and reuse it.
+Not only does it benefit the environment, but can also help you save money in the long run.
+With rainwater harvesting systems, you can now utilise the rainwater to cater to your daily water needs and become a water-wise warrior.

 Though rainwater harvesting is beneficial for the most part, there are many cons attached to it as well.
 So, here’s a comprehensive overview of all the advantages and disadvantages of having rainwater harvesting at home to help you make the correct decision.

-Moreover, many state governments are offering financial assistance and water bill rebates for installation of harvesting units.
-This, along with the 9i lowered home loan interest rates, make the option highly attractive.
+Moreover, many state governments are offering financial assistance and water bill rebates for the installation of harvesting units.
+This, along with the 9i lowered home loan interest rates, makes the option highly attractive.

 Besides that, rainwater harvesting also minimises soil erosion.
 This is good for the vegetation and results in cleaner water bodies, as lesser quantities of soil laden with fertilisers and pesticides enter the flowage.

-Though rainwater harvesting can save you a lot of bucks in the long run, the initial cost of installation can discourage some.
-It includes setting up a collection tank, storage tank, pipes, etc. However, if you still want to engage in sustainable practises, you can always top-up your home loan to cover the cost.
+Though rainwater harvesting can save you a lot of bucks in the long run, the initial cost of installation is high.
+This is one disadvantage of rainwater harvesting that discourages people from adopting it.
+It includes setting up a collection tank, storage tank, pipes, etc. However, if you still want to engage in sustainable practices, you can always top-up your home loan to cover the cost.

 Other than the initial cost, you also need to look after your harvesting system to ensure clean and healthy water, which may require you to regularly change filters and clean pipes and tanks.
 However, you can invest in self-cleaning tanks to minimise upkeep efforts and costs.